Spray painting can be fun, but that does not stop it from turning messy if you are not careful!

 Paint can also be scrubbed off the surface using isopropyl or rubbing alcohol.
 This is less strong than paint thinners and does not damage the plastic in most cases.
 Plus, you will easily get it in shops and online stores.

-But we will still recommend you to wear a mask and cover your hands before using it.
-This will protect the skin and prevent it from getting affected by the alcohol.
+But we will still recommend you wear a mask and cover your hands before using it.
+This will protect the skin and prevent it from getting affected by alcohol.